gprerit96/Test/README.md

 # Test
-This is only for test propose.
+This is only for test purpose.
+Making changes before pull request.